 Imagine a world where people were trying to steal from every home, workplace, or bank - all the time.
 That's the world of digital security.
 Because it's cheap to launch attacks on every system you can find, virtually every organization and individual is always under some level of digital attack.
 This course will teach you how to help defend against this constant assault and keep valuable information and critical systems safe.
 Prerequisites: CYS 100, ITM 101, ITM 201, CSC 115

-Prerequisites CYS 100, ITM 101, ITM 201 AND CSC
+School of Humanities, Sciences and Technology Prerequisites CYS 100, ITM 101, ITM 201 AND CSC 115